January 25, 2023

 SEASONING: You can also rub black pepper onto the skin.
 I like to use sea salt and coarse black pepper.

-How to Make This Air Fryer Baked Potato Recipe
+How To Make Air Fryer Baked Potatoes

 OUR RECIPE DEVELOPER SAYS